microsoft/windows-ai-studio-templates/model_lab_configs/extension/llm_evaluator/1/README.md

-The evaluator.json provided here is minimized to fit the sanitze.
+The evaluator.json provided here is minimized to fit the sanitize.

 The main purpose is to provide the UX.